SPFinder: Improving the Context Length and Scalability for Tracing Known Vulnerability Patches: Background

 Modern LLMs for code embedding can handle longer contexts.
 Nevertheless, the challenge is not automatically solved by replacing the older models with newer LLMs in existing works for patch tracing~\cite{li2024patchfinder,tan2021locating,dunlap2024vfcfinder}.
 The practicality of actually using longer context is hindered by the inference speed of LLMs, which increases quadratically in theory and linearly in our experiment with the context length.
 It remains unclear what the optimal way is (feature engineering, model selection, context length selection, etc.) to efficiently and effectively embed a commit while preserving more contextual information.

-\textbf{We are not Aware of Existing Work That Scale to the Full Repository with Satisfactory Accuracy}.
-Another limitation of existing approaches is that, for larger repositories, many methods (e.g., PatchFinder~\cite{li2024patchfinder}, PatchScout~\cite{tan2021locating}) adopt an evaluation strategy that involves randomly sampling 5,000 negative examples, rather than evaluating over the full repository.
-This approach underestimates the time cost and overestimates the result accuracy.
-On the other hand, VFCFinder~\cite{dunlap2024vfcfinder} addresses the scalability challenge by restricting the candidates to the commits between the fixed version and the prior version.
-While this approach can largely reduce the candidate commit size, it relies on the availability and accuracy of the fixed version.
-Our empirical study (Table~\ref{tab:distance_recall}) reveals that the fixed version tag only contains 60.24\% of the patching commits.
-As a result, it remains unclear how to efficiently retrieve from the full repository with satisfactory accuracy.
+For example, \textbf{we cannot directly apply Voyage or GritLM to PatchFinder} because PatchFinder uses a BertScore framework (https://github.com/MarkLee131/PatchFinder).
+BertScore is an older architecture that does not handle GPU memory efficiently.
+When using PatchFinder with LLM like GritLM/SFR, the GPU memory will blow up.